OskarWretstam/msv-image-modeling/README.md

 	- libxml2 (to parse xml files)
 	- lapack and blas (to do some math)
 	- libgtk+-2.0
+   - gsl (for sift dep)

 Also, pkg-config should know about those libraries.
-To build, run make in insight3d subdirectory.
-pkg-config needs .pc files for all library dependecies located in standard directories or identified by PKG_CONFIG_PATH
+To build, run make in insight3d subdirectory. pkg-config needs .pc files for all library dependecies located in standard directories or identified by PKG_CONFIG_PATH

 	$ man pkg-config

 OPENCV INSTALL FOR UBUNTU
 -------------------------

 ***Reference:***
 https://www.learnopencv.com/install-opencv-3-4-4-on-ubuntu-16-04/

 ***Update packages:***